 Challenges of Changing Leadership

 Who will win?
-We are preparing for a change in leadership.
+We are preparing for a change in USA leadership.
 The right to vote is ours, but there is no assurance our preferred candidate will win.
-Regardless of who becomes the new President, we don’t know what to expect.
-Does it create some anxiety?
+Regardless of who becomes the new President, does it create some anxiety?

 This must be what Jonathan and Grace Fairbanks faced at the end of March 1625.
-King James died suddenly during a major plague of England.
-However, he didn’t die of the Plague.
+King James died of dysentary/flux suddenly during a major plague of England.
 A new King would take his place.

 King James was responsible for the Pilgrims (Separatists) leaving England.
-During his reign, the Pilgrams emigrated to Holland, then to a new colony in the New World, Plymouth.
+During his reign, the Pilgrims emigrated to Holland, then to a new colony in the New World, Plymouth.
 King James was not a friend of the less radical Godly (Puritans) either.
-Regardless of religion, he also had England embroiled in many wars, one in particular with Spain.
+Along with religion, King James also had England embroiled in many wars, one in particular with Spain.

 King James’ death opened the throne to his heir.
 His first son died, so the throne was bestowed on his younger son, Prince Charles.
 At the time of King Jame’s death, Prince Charles was living in Scotland.
 Parliament called him to London and arranged a Spanish bride for him.
 Parliament hoped this would abate the battles between England and Spain.

 Jonathan and Grace were caught in the question of what their homeland would be like under the new King.
 They found he would persecute Puritans.
-Though we don’t expect such extreme actions in our newly elected administration, we don’t know exactly what to expect with them leading the country.
+Though we don’t expect such extreme actions in our newly elected administration, we don’t know exactly what to expect from those who will lead the country.
 Of course, the USA has in place a more democratic government which puts much strength in the President, Congress, and Supreme Court as a three-tier check and balance for power.

 Yes, as we experience the anxiety of changing leadership of our nation, we can better understand the decisions and actions of Jonathan and Grace Fairbanks.
-The leadership on early 1600 England was a major reason among others for Jonathan and Grace to leave West Yorkshire, England between 1633 and 1636.
+The leadership in early 1600 England was a major reason that nearly 40,000 people along with Jonathan and Grace left England before 1640.
 King Charles I was persecuting the Puritans.
-Did Jonathan and Grace make the right choices for themselves and their family?
+What would Jonathan and Grace’s story be if they had not made the hard choice for themselves and their family to emigrate to the New World?